-The Sovereign Money Initiative will most likely be submitted to the Swiss people in 2018.
+The Sovereign Money Initiative will be submitted to the Swiss people in 2018 or 2019.
 This paper reviews the arguments behind the initiative and discusses its potential impact.
-Using a simple model, the paper assesses quantitatively the impact of imposing full reserve requirement on sight deposits.
+Using a simple model, the paper assesses quantitatively the impact of removing sight deposits from commercial banks balance sheets.
 Even though there is a gain for the state, the overall impact is negative, especially because depositors would face a lower return.
-Moreover, the initiative goes much beyond full reserve requirement and would impose severe constraints on monetary policy; it would weaken financial stability rather then reinforce it; and it would threaten the trust in the Swiss monetary system.
+Moreover, the initiative goes much beyond what would be the equivalent of full reserve requirement and would impose severe constraints on monetary policy; it would weaken financial stability rather then reinforce it; and it would threaten the trust in the Swiss monetary system.
 Finally, there is high uncertainty both on the details of the reform and on its impact.
 Reviewing the arguments behind the initiative, I argue that they ignore current knowledge in monetary economics and that many arguments are inconsistent with empirical evidence or with economic logic.